This is a guest post from Karen Weiler of Posh Pets® Photography

 Toronto loves its dogs.
 By last count, there are approximately 230,000 licensed dogs in the city.
 On any given day, you can walk down the street and meet tens of happy canines and their dog-loving humans, all out seeking the next great urban adventure.
 Which could be as simple as grabbing a coffee from the local spot.

 So, what is a well-travelled pup and his human to do in a great city like Toronto?
-Well, grab your leash and collar, your treats and your poop bags and check these things off your list:
+Well, grab your leash and collar, your treats and your poop bags and check these things off your list.

 1. Take a Hike…in High Park

 Not to be confused with Hyde Park (which is in London, UK), High Park is a beautiful oasis in the middle of Toronto and a dog-friendly spot.
-Boasting dozens of gorgeous cherry blossoms that appear each spring, it features a beautiful waterfront, hiking trails, a zoo and an off-leash dog park for your favourite canine to romp in.
+Boasting dozens of gorgeous cherry blossoms that appear each spring, it features a beautiful waterfront, hiking trails, a zoo and a fenced off-leash dog park for your favourite canine to romp in.

 Toronto has a number of other green spaces where you can go to enjoy the scenery with your pup.
 Just remember, Toronto’s bylaws require that your dog is required to be on-leash at all times, unless you are in a designated leash-free area.
 Those are clearly marked.